What's the Difference Between Referrals and Affiliates on Teachable?

 Affiliates (who are often external marketers or influencers) promote your courses to their network.
 This helps you reach people you might not reach on your own.
 If you’re looking to grow your school quickly and you’re comfortable building relationships with external partners, an affiliate program can be a great way to build momentum fast.

-Pro tip: Using both strategies together can maximize their impact!
-You don’t need to choose between referrals and affiliates on Teachable—you can use both to grow your school at the same time.
+Pro tip: You don’t need to choose between referrals and affiliates on Teachable - you can run both programmes at the same time to maximise their combined impact.

 / / / / / / / /